 An index of corporate financial performance

-Discover which countries and territories are performing among the best.
+Discover which jurisdictions are performing among the best.
 Assess financial performance across sectors.
 Identify distressed companies.
 Compare your company’s financial performance against tens of thousands of public companies around the world.
 KPMG’s Financial Performance Index (FPI) is designed to be one of the clearest indices of corporate financial performance.

 For investors, financiers, regulators and governments, the KPMG FPI seeks to provide insights into the relative strength and health of key markets and sectors.
 With millions of data points going back to 2017, these long-term trends can help you spot signs of improvement or impending distress.